asadatik/EventSphere-Client/README.md

 ## Contributing

 If you'd like to contribute to this project, please fork the repository and use a feature branch.
-Pull requests are welcome.
+Pull requests are welcome❤️